BenEvansANU/NCI_data_training/docs/_notebook/climate/climate_withtable.rst

 .. _github: https://github.com/COSIMA/cosima-cookbook

-`Francois Delage’s project at NCI's Gitlab`_ contains a number of Jupyter notebooks.
-His examples include selecting data from a DRS directory structure, regridding CMIP5 and CMIP6 data, and how to read the zarr data format.
+`Francois Delage’s project on NCI's Gitlab`_ contains a number of Jupyter notebooks.
+His examples include selecting data from the filesystem DRS directory structure, regridding CMIP5 and CMIP6 data, and reading the zarr data format.
 He also has another `git page on Github`_ to demonstrate working under Pangeo environment using a binder.

 .. _Francois Delage’s project at NCI's Gitlab: https://git.nci.org.au/pfd548/bom-climate-change-variability-and-extreme-toolbox